htcondor/htcondor/docs/version-history/development-release-series-89.rst

    that was not appropriate for cryptographic contexts.
 As a side-effect of this change, HTCondor can no longer be built without OpenSSL support. :ticket:`6990`

+-  The system administrator can now configure better timestamps for the global event log and for all jobs that specify a userlog or dagman nodes log.
+There are two new configuration variables that control this; ``EVENT_LOG_FORMAT_OPTIONS`` controls the format of the global event log and ``DEFAULT_USERLOG_FORMAT_OPTIONS`` controls formatting of userlog and dagman nodes logs.
+These configuration variables can individually enable UTC time, ISO 8601 timestamps, and fractional seconds.
+   :ticket:`6941`

+-  *condor_submit* and the python bindings submit now use a table to convert most submit keywords to job attributes.
+This should make adding new submit keywords in the furture quicker and more reliable.
+   :ticket:`7044`

 Bugs Fixed:

 -  Argument names for all functions in the Python bindings